OpenDSA/OpenDSA/Doc/source/Extensions.rst

 --------------------

 The syntax of the  ``topic`` is not changed in OpenDSA.
-We are using the directive to display ``examples``.
+We are using the directive to display ``examples, tables, and theorems``.
-To include an example in your module, just use the keyword ``Example`` as topic title.
+To insert an example in your module, just use the keyword ``Example`` as topic title.
+To insert a table in your module, just use the keyword ``Table`` followed by the caption of the table as topic title.
+To insert a theorem in your module, just use the keyword ``Theorem`` as topic title.
-The example can be referenced using standard Sphinx mechanism, for numbered reference, use the ``:num:`` directive.
+The example/table/theorem can be referenced using standard Sphinx mechanism, for numbered reference, use the ``:num:`` directive.

 EXAMPLE::